d3plus/d3plus-website/_examples/d3plus-axis/getting-started/index.md

   .render();
 ```

-The [d3plus-axis](https://github.com/d3plus/d3plus-axis) module makes all four orientations available as shorthand methods for the generalized [Axis](https://github.com/d3plus/d3plus-axis#Axis) class that they all extend.
-These axes are the brains behind [d3plus-plot](https://github.com/d3plus/d3plus-plot).
+All four orientations available as shorthand methods for the generalized [Axis](http://d3plus.org/docs/#Axis) class that they all extend.
+These axis classes are used to create the x/y plot in [d3plus-plot](https://github.com/d3plus/d3plus-plot) visualizations.